Have you ever doubted yourself and felt you are not good enough?

 People are very competitive and want to be like the Jones’s.
 So if you look like you do not fit in people tend to judge.
 It s the judging that can make you question your abilities.
 Just because your neighbor has a nice house lovely garden and top of the range car, they could be indeed very deep in debt and faking it and have no money in the bank, yet you who on the other hand may have less materialistic things to show but may have gold bullion or hundreds of thousands stock market shares.

 People’s ability to analyze a person on their looks or what they own could be so further from the truth and people should not judge a book by its cover.
 Just because your neighbor goes to work all dressed up in their flashy suit whilst you go to work in a jeans and t-shirt does not make you a lesser of a person.
 It’s the achievements you have succeeded in that will tell you apart.

 Do not listen to what other people say.
 If you are a success no one can take that away from you.

 Imposter syndrome depends on the strength of your mind, if enough people call you a fake or a fraud you start believing it, yet you have the ability to overturn those intrusive thoughts.

-The same goes in abusive relationships when the narcissist tries to brain wash you into thinking you are not good enough and that you will not amount to much.
-The feeling you are loosing control of your own beliefs because of someone elses opinion can actually make you feel very insecure.
+The same goes in abusive relationships when the narcissist tries to brainwash you into thinking you are not good enough and that you will not amount to much.
+The feeling you are losing control of your own beliefs because of someone else’s opinion can actually make you feel very insecure.